peterorum/merch-ads/README.md

 6. open /tmp/promote.txt
 7. Copy & paste into a new Excel sheet that has been all formatted as Text.
 8. Upload to Amazon Ads.

+## Recipes

+--impress
+If campaign is 3 days or older
+For each target that has < 50 impressions
+Increase bid by 10%

+TODO:

+(Based on targets eg 4 targets in auto)

+Boost good performers
+If orders > 1 & acos < target acos, up bid by 10%

+Decrease poor performers
+If orders > 1 & acos > target acos, decrease bid by 10%.
+OR base it on how high the acos is.
+    ACOS    Decrease
+    30-40%  -10%
+    40-50%  -15%
+    50+%    -20%
+    Keep changes incremental

+Pause zero order campaign targets
+Orders = 0 & Clicks > 20-40 -> pause.
+Or gradually reduce bid before pausing.

+Pause single order campaigns, but wait for more clicks Orders = 0 & Clicks > 50-80, ACOS > 80-100& (optional) -> pause.
+Or gradually reduce bid before pausing.

+Get more impressions
+If impressions < 0-25, increase bid by 10%.